MasteringPinia/mastering-pinia--code/src/exercises/2.7-gradient-generator/instructions.md

 ![Gradient Generator](./.internal/screenshot.png)

-During this exercise, you will build a gradient generator.
+During this exercise, you will build a gradient generator setup store and hook it up to a nice UI.

 The user should be able to select different colors and see the gradient change in real time.

 We will add the ability to generate random gradients.

 The user will be able to visualize the CSS code for the gradient and copy it to the clipboard with the press of a button.

 ## 📝 Your Notes